Kinto/kinto/docs/api/1.x/authentication.rst

 In order to control which users are allowed to create or modify objects, we mention their user IDs in permissions or groups members.

-For more details, check :ref:`the permissions section of the documention <api-principals>`.
+For more details, check :ref:`the permissions section of the documentation <api-principals>`.